G-Research/spark-extension/GROUPS.md

 # Sorted Groups

-Spark provides the ability to group rows by an arbitrary key, and the providing an iterator for each of these groups.
+Spark provides the ability to group rows by an arbitrary key, while then providing an iterator for each of these groups.
 This allows to iterate over groups that are too large to fit into memory:

 ```scala